Chronic kidney failure

 Coping and support

 Receiving a diagnosis of chronic kidney failure can be worrisome.
 You may be concerned about what your diagnosis means for your future health.
-With time, you'll discover ways to help you cope with your feelings.
-Until you find what works for you, consider trying to:
+To help you cope with your feelings, consider trying to:

-To reduce your risk of chronic kidney failure, try to:
+To reduce your risk of chronic kidney failure:

 Terms and conditions of use